Nico Mirallegro: Television

 In 2013, he began playing Finn Nelson, the love interest of the main female character in E4's teen comedy-drama series My Mad Fat Diary.
 That same year, he also played the role of Joe Middleton in the BBC drama The Village.
 In 2014, Mirallegro portrayed a teenager prosecuted for murder under the Joint Enterprise law in the controversial BBC One production Common, written by Jimmy McGovern.
 Called "a bleak, powerful drama thick with political intent", a review started that Mirallegro "continues to prove himself as the best actor ever to graduate from Hollyoaks".

 The 2015 television film The Ark told the story of Noah, along with elements from Islamic tradition.
 Mirallegro portrayed Kenan, Noah's youngest (and extrabiblical) son, whose wish to follow a path different from his father and brothers results in his being swept away in the Great Flood.
 Mirallegro also starred in HBO's Virtuoso, directed and partially written by Alan Ball.
 Set in the 18th century, Mirallegro played a self-taught violin prodigy who travels to Vienna to learn with other young musicians.

 In June 2017, Mirallegro acted in the BBC's BAFTA winning real-life drama Murdered for Being Different, about the murder of Sophie Lancaster in 2007.
-In 2019, it was confirmed he would be cast as an army soldier in the new series of the long-running BBC One drama Our Girl.
+In 2019, it was confirmed he would be cast as a British Army soldier in the new series of the long-running BBC One drama Our Girl.

+In November 2023, it was announced by Paramount+ that Mirallegro would star in a new original drama series Stags, filming on location in Tenerife and due to be released in 2024.